fredericscode/RailsVideoCallApp/README.md

 <%= render developers %>
 ```
-We are just rendering partials (that we haven't created yet) for the different sections of our home page.
+Here, we are just rendering partials (that we haven't created yet) for the different sections of our home page.
 Let's define the ```developers``` method in ```helpers/home_helper.rb```:
 ```ruby
 def developers